Travel Planning Resources

 Viator | Whenever I’m looking for a formal day trip, excursion, or tour, I go with Viator.
 No matter what you are looking for, whether it be a snorkeling tour, a food walking tour, or a combo destination day trip—you’ll find that they have different tour company options and price points for the same trip, so you can choose what’s best for you.

 Go City | Go City offers great value-for-the-money attraction passes in various destinations around the world (including Bangkok, Amsterdam, Barcelona, Chicago, San Francisco, Oahu, Paris and much more).
-These digital attraction passes provide free admission to popular museums and excursions within a city.
-With certain excursions, you’re even able to skip the line, saving you both money and time!
-Whenever I want to play tourist in a city, I always check to see if Go City operates in that city.
-The money you can save with this pass (as opposed to buying admission tickets for various attractions separately) is unreal!
+These digital attraction passes provide admission to popular museums, tours, and excursions within a city.
+Whenever I want to play tourist in a city, I always check to see if Go City operates in that city!
+You can read about my previous experiences with the passes in Oahu, Chicago, and Cancun.

-Culture Trip | Culture Trip is a great travel content site that provides me with tons of out-of-the-box ideas for things to do when I’m in a new destination.
+Culture Trip | Again, Culture Trip is a great travel content site that provides me with tons of out-of-the-box ideas for things to do when I’m in a new destination.
 I’ll often use this to look up restaurants, things to do, and other local suggestions.
 What I love most about it is that their posts recommend ideas outside of the norm and are often written from a local’s perspective!